 • According to the U.S. Environmental Protection Agency (EPA), in 2022, approximately 69 million tons of municipal solid waste were recycled in the U.S., indicating an increasing trend in recycling technology integration in waste equipment.

-• As per the European Environment Agency (EEA), over 35% of waste management systems across Europe adopted automated and AI-integrated equipment by 2023 to improve efficiency and reduce labor dependency.
+• According to the European Environment Agency (EEA), over 35% of waste management systems across Europe adopted automated and AI-integrated equipment by 2023 to improve efficiency and reduce labor dependency.

 WASTE MANAGEMENT EQUIPMENT MARKET SEGMENTATION